jerowe/nyuad-hpc-module-configs/_docs/environment/gencore_rnaseq-1.3.md

 **Conda Channel:** bioconda

 #### Summary:
 The ability to efficiently represent and manipulate genomic annotations and alignments is playing a central role when it comes to analyzing high-throughput sequencing data (a.k.a.
 NGS data).
 The GenomicRanges package defines general purpose containers for storing and manipulating genomic intervals and variables defined along a genome.
-More specialized containers for representing and manipulating short alignments against a reference genome, or a matrix-like summarization of an experiment, are defined in the GenomicAlignments and SummarizedExperiment packages respectively.
+More specialized containers for representing and manipulating short alignments against a reference genome, or a matrix-like summarization of an experiment, are defined in the GenomicAlignments and SummarizedExperiment packages, respectively.
 Both packages build on top of the GenomicRanges infrastructure.